Hyderabadi Chicken Biryani

 Marinate Chicken

-In large mixing bowl, combine chicken with all marinade ingredients, and ⅓ of fried onions.
-For yogurt, start with ½ cup (120 mL); increase as needed to ¾ cup (180 mL).
+In a spice grinder, process spices (except bay leaf) for marinade, until fine powder.
+In large mixing bowl, combine chicken with all marinade ingredients (including bay leaf, cinnamon stick, black & green cardamom, and cloves), and ⅓ of fried onions.
+For yoghurt, start with ½ cup (120 mL); increase as needed to ¾ cup (180 mL).
 The mixture should be thick, and not runny.

 Cook Rice

 In a large cooking pot, boil 6 cups (1.4 L) of water with 1 ¼ Tbsp.
 (21 g) salt, 1 Tbsp.
-(15 mL) cooking oil, and whole spices.
-Add rice, and cook at medium-high to high heat, until grains are soft but al dente, like pasta, about 4 - 5 mins., gently stirring.
+(15 mL) cooking oil, and whole spices.18 Add rice, and cook at medium-high to high heat, until grains are soft but al dente, like pasta, about 4 - 5 mins., gently stirring.
 Drain rice in a colander, and set aside.

 Assemble Rice & Chicken Layers